-Policy H5 - Community Led Housing
+Policy H6 - Community Led Housing

-- 4.57 Some 33% of respondents to community consultation said that they would be interested in an affordable selfbuild plot. - 4.58 NPPF 2021 encourages several routes to the delivery of sufficient affordable housing to meet local needs including what it describes as 'Other affordable routes to home ownership'.
+- 4.63 NPPF 2021 encourages several routes to the delivery of sufficient affordable housing to meet local needs including what it describes as 'Other affordable routes to home ownership'.
 This refers to housing provided for sale that provides a route to ownership for those who could not achieve home ownership through the market.
-It includes shared ownership, relevant equity loans, other low cost homes for sale (at a price equivalent to at least 20% below local market value) and rent to buy (which includes a period of intermediate rent) and housing built by an individual, a group of individuals, or persons working with or for them, to be occupied by that individual.
+It includes shared ownership, relevant equity loans, other low cost homes for sale and rent to buy and housing built by an individual, a group of individuals, or persons working with or for them, to be occupied by that individual.
 Another route is via a local Community Land Trust [CLT], which are democratic non-profit organisations that own and develop land for the benefit of the community.
-These can be set up by the local community, or a landowner, developer or Council. - 4.59 Policy 6 of the Cornwall Local Plan says that self-build housing can be affordable, market housing or starter homes.
-Self-build can be more affordable than purchasing a home in the local market, especially where there is an element of 'sweat equity' (personal labour) which can provide the equivalent of a 10% discount on the open market value of a property, so it may provide an 'other affordable routes to home ownership' solution for those people whose needs may not be met by the market and who are unable to find a suitable affordable home in their area.
-This will help people to stay in, and support, their communities. - 4.60 Developers and housing associations and Trusts can support self-build in the form of low cost serviced plots offered to self-builders in local housing need to be occupied by that individual, discounted serviced plots, watertight shell units or built units (in the case of self-finish proposals) or as an off-site financial contribution in lieu of on-site or part on-site affordable housing provision.
-Individuals or associations of individuals, applying for their own self-build plot(s), or community led projects. - 4.61 An accompanying Design Code for the whole self-build element of larger schemes may be produced in agreement between the landowner and the Council.
+These can be set up by the local community, or a landowner, developer or Council. - 4.64 Policy 6 of the Cornwall Local Plan says that self-build housing can be affordable, market housing or starter homes.
+Self-build can be more affordable than purchasing a home in the local market, especially where there

+- is an element of 'sweat equity' (personal labour) which can provide the equivalent of a 10% discount on the open market value of a property, so it may provide an 'other affordable routes to home ownership' solution for those people whose needs may not be met by the market and who are unable to find a suitable affordable home in their area.
+This will help people to stay in, and support, their communities. - 4.65 Developers and housing associations and Trusts can support self-build in the form of low cost serviced plots offered to self-builders in local housing need to be occupied by that individual, discounted serviced plots, watertight shell units or built units (in the case of self-finish proposals) or as an off-site financial contribution in lieu of on-site or part on-site affordable housing provision.
+Individuals or associations of individuals, applying for their own self-build plot(s), or community led projects. - 4.66 An accompanying Design Code for the whole self-build element of larger schemes may be produced in agreement between the landowner and the Council.
 This will help to provide a flexible planning permission and clarify and guide what forms of development are acceptable on a site, giving greater certainty to all parties.
 It is good practice for plot providers to seek to provide a mix of serviced plot sizes to meet the range of demand and affordability.